 Our map is drawn to orienteering standards at a scale of 1:15,000 with a contour interval of 5 meters.
 It was completed in the summers of 2012 and 2016 by Valentine Vladimirov of Bulgaria.
-A small portion of the map was used for this event from 2012 to 2016.
+A small portion of the map was used for this event from 2012 to 2016 and major portions were used in 2017.
 Copies of the competition map will not be available before the event but the WNY Mountain Biking Association does sell a more generalized map of the area featuring the bike trails at a scale of 1:20,000 with a contour interval of 20 feet.
-To obtain a copy of that map, contact the Ellicottville Bike Shop here.
+To obtain a copy of that map, contact the Western New York Mountain Bike Association here.

 9:00am – 10:30am: Check-in and Day of Event registration for the 6 hour event at the Event HQ